VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 =Can I delete a point transaction?=

-No. In order to have a system similar tp (but not) a blockchain, to decrease a users balance you must have a negative transaction of that point type so everyone can see in the log that it happened.
+No. In order to have a system similar to (but not) a blockchain, to decrease a user's balance you must have a negative transaction of that point type so everyone can see in the log that it happened.

 =Can I use point types I create with VYPS to give credit to users on WooCommerce?=